Pupil Premium

 • Pupil premium families are able to support their children and aspirations are raised for everyone, thus breaking the cycle of disadvantage.

-• Attend school regularly.
+• Attend school regularly and on time.

 The attached file shares our challenges, approach and aims further with how we intend to spend the allocated funding.
 Impact from the previous year is also shared.